 More than half of the properties (58.06%) in Inverloch are house rentals.
 They are the most frequent properties there.
 In addition, house rentals there have a median price $302 a night as well as an average size of 93 m².
 Moreover, these properties are ideal if you're going in a group of 8, as that's the average number of holidaymakers that house rentals can welcome in Inverloch.
 If you'd also like to consider other types of accommodation in Inverloch.
 Apartment rentals are, for example, another common accommodation type in Inverloch with 34 properties to compare.
 These properties cost $276 a night, on average, and have an average size of 207 m².

-Rent a holiday apartment, home or cottage in Inverloch: from $72 per night
+Rent a holiday home, apartment or cottage in Inverloch from just $100 per night

 Best holiday homes with a patio or terrace

 Popular holiday rental amenities in Inverloch

 Select a filter to find a letting meeting your requirements among all of the rentals in Inverloch.
 You are likely to compare and find a property meeting your needs in Inverloch if you never miss an episode of your favourite show or you dislike handwashing dishes, as a lot of the lettings include TVs or dishwashers.
 It is also possible to look for a holiday letting if you want a rental with a jacuzzi, as 13 of the lettings there include jacuzzis.